top of page

 My Approach

-I work with clients to build a relationship of safety, warmth, trust and understanding, where it's possible to talk about thoughts, feelings and perceptions that might be difficult to address, and to consider ways forward.
+I work with clients to establish and maintain a relationship built on safety, warmth, trust, and understanding—where you may feel able to talk about thoughts, feelings, and perceptions that have been difficult to express and start to consider possible ways forward.

-By coming to understand yourself, the situation you’re in, and your relationships better, you may find a sense of living more authentically, of perceiving your experiences more clearly, of starting to view yourself with more compassion and understanding, and to grow in ways that are more satisfying for you.
+By helping you to understand yourself, the situation you’re in, and your relationships better, you may find a sense of living more authentically, of perceiving your experiences more clearly, of starting to view yourself with more compassion and grow in ways that are more satisfying for you.

 What happens next?